chuche0961/FaceRecognition/README.md

 # FaceRecognition
-- Just run the "RollCallSystem.py" file, and see if the objects that need to be imported in other PY files have been installed before running, such as face_recognition, cv2, pyttsx3, tensorflow, matplotlib.pyplot...
+- Simply run the "RollCallSystem.py" file and ensure that the required objects for importing in other PY files have been installed prior to execution.
+These objects include "face_recognition," "cv2," "pyttsx3," "tensorflow," and "matplotlib.pyplot."

-- The training in TrainingData.pkl is me and my 32 classmates, if you want to add it, when you run "RollCallSystem.py", you will run "U wanna add a new one?" answer 1 (do not want to add answer 0), enter ID and name to add a face to recognition
+- The "TrainingData.pkl" file contains training data for myself and my 32 classmates.
+If you wish to include additional data, execute "RollCallSystem.py" and respond with "1" when prompted with "U wanna add a new one?"
+(To decline, input "0").
+Follow by entering the ID and name to add a new face for recognition.

 # FaceRecognition